 - Avoid collections.
 Books, music, and movies can all be borrowed from the library.
-I rarely buy knick knack anymore.
+I rarely buy knick-knacks anymore.
 They just collect dust.

-As you can see, our modest lifestyle is comfortable for us.
-We’ve managed to use what we have without feeling like we need to accumulate more things.
-We splurge on international travel once a year, but I think that’s well worth it.
+Our modest lifestyle is comfortable for us.
+We enjoy what we have without feeling like we need to buy more things.
+We splurge on international travel, but I think that’s well worth it.

 Do you live a modest lifestyle?
 How do you compare to the EPI’s estimate?

 If you want to keep track of your finances, sign up with Personal Capital to manage your portfolio.
 They have many great tools for investors including the 401k Fee Analyzer and the best retirement calculators on the internet.
 I log in almost every day to check on my accounts.

 Passive income is the key to early retirement.
 This year, Joe is investing in commercial real estate with CrowdStreet.
 They have many projects across the USA so check them out!